Migori

-Migori also known as Suna-Migori is a multi-ethnic municipal town which acts as the capital of Migori County, Kenya.
+Migori, also known as Suna-Migori, is a multi-ethnic municipal town which acts as the capital of Migori County, Kenya.
 The town is located 63 kilometers south of Kisii town and 22 km north of the Tanzanian border.
 The Migori Metropolitan area consists of Migori municipality and the adjacent smaller towns.
-The area has three constituencies namely Suna East, Suna West and Uriri with a total population of 393,012 according to the Kenya National Bureau of Statistics sponsored national census of 2019.
-The neighboring town/constituency of Awendo has 96,872 and Kuria East (Sirare) has 117, 290.
-In 2010, The Star newspaper reported that the town (proper) had a population of approximately 100,000 people.
+The area has eight constituencies, namely Rongo, Awendo, Suna East, Suna West, Uriri, Nyatike, Kuria East and Kuria West with a total population of 393,012 according to the Kenya National Bureau of Statistics-sponsored national census of 2019.
+The neighboring town/constituency of Awendo had 96,872 and Kuria East (Sirare) had 117, 290.
+In 2010, The Star newspaper reported that the town had a population of approximately 100,000 people.